 Why do I need to pay to write to someone?

 In short you don’t.
-We are not asking you to pay to write to a prisoner.
-We charge an annual subscription to help towards the cost of providing members and the prisoners with a level of continuing service.
+We are not asking you to pay to write to someone.
+We charge an annual subscription to help towards the cost of providing members and their penfriends with a level of continuing service.

-All LifeLines members and prisoners are supported by volunteer State Coordinators.
-As a new member you will be given the name of a prisoner from our waiting list by the membership secretary.
+All LifeLines members and their penfriends are supported by volunteer State Coordinators.
+As a new member you will be given the name of someone from our waiting list by the membership secretary.
 You should then hear from a coordinator, who will update you on rules and regulations pertaining to the state to which you have been allocated.
-Your State Coordinator should be your first contact should you need any help or have any queries during your correspondence – although you will have access to the Facebook group and perhaps other social media, the State coordinator will be up to date with any developments.
+Your State Coordinator should be your first contact should you need any help or have any queries during your correspondence – although you will have access to the Facebook group and perhaps other social media, your State Coordinator will be up to date with any developments.
 This helps to prevent confusion in the case of rumours.
-The coordinators also report in each issue of the newsletter (the Statelines) to help keep everyone informed of any developments within their state.
+The Coordinators also send out quarterly updates to their writers to keep everyone informed of any developments within their state.
 Although coordinators are paid a nominal sum towards expenses, everyone who works for LifeLines is a volunteer.

 We also hold a conference annually, with speakers often travelling from the US.
-These may include: lawyers, exonerated prisoners, family members of victims and of the executed – they are an excellent and informative way of learning more about the experiences that our penfriends have to go through.
+These may include: lawyers, death row exonerees, family members of victims and of the executed – they are an excellent and informative way of learning more about the experiences that our penfriends have to go through.
 Subscriptions make this possible.